disaac318/TasksTrackr/README.md

 The backend logic is handled by Flask, persistent storage is managed via MongoDB Atlas, the interface is delivered using Bootstrap 5, and user authentication is secured through Flask sessions and password hashing.

+The development of TasksTrackr is driven by the need for a clear, practical, and data-centred solution that helps users organise their daily responsibilities in an efficient and accessible way.
+In modern working and learning environments, individuals frequently manage multiple priorities across both personal and professional domains.
+Without a structured system, tasks are easily forgotten, deadlines are missed, and productivity becomes inconsistent.
+This project aims to address these challenges through a tool that is intuitive, secure, and supported by real-time data.

 **Purpose & Value**
+The primary purpose of TasksTrackr is to provide users with a simple yet powerful platform for managing tasks, visualising priority levels, and staying organised across all areas of life.
+Many existing task managers are either too complex for beginners or too limited for users who need meaningful oversight.
+This project fills that gap by combining ease of use with practical features such as category grouping, due-date tracking, and automated RAG (Red–Amber–Green) priority calculation based on real data.

 -  Provide an intuitive, role-aware task management solution.
 -  Support individual contributors, administrators, and superadmins.
 - Deliver rapid task entry, filtering, visual urgency indicators, and administrative controls (user management, category management, and global task oversight).

+The system supports both everyday users and administrative roles.
+It delivers fast task entry, a clean interface, and a strong focus on clarity—allowing users to see exactly what needs attention the moment they log in.

 ## 2. UX / UI Design
 ###  User Goals